nemzutkovic/Carleton-University-CS-Guide/README.md

 # Carleton CS Guide

-Contains all my work done during my computer science undergrad (2017-2019).
+Contains all my work done during my computer science undergrad program (2017-2019).
 Each directory is represented as the course code in the form of COMP XXXX.
-Each directory will have it's own README file that will outline the professor, term course was taken, programming language(s) used and any other instructions.
+Each directory will have it's own README file that will outline the professor, term course was taken, programming language(s) used and any other information or instructions.
+Each course directory has subdirectories that contain assignments, tutorials and any other useful material.
+Each of these subdirectories also has the (grade) received for that assignment or tutorial.

 ## Purpose